Chhaang: Ingredients and drinking

 Chhaang is a relative of beer.
 Barley, millet (finger-millet) or rice grains are used to brew the drink.
 Semi-fermented seeds of millet are served, stuffed in a barrel of bamboo called a dhungro.
 Boiling water is then poured in and sipped through a narrow-bore bamboo tube called a pipsing.

 When the boiled barley has cooled, some yeast or dried barm is added and it is left to stand for two or three days after fermentation begins.
 This concoction is called glum.
 The barm consists of flour and, in Balti, often has ginger and aconite added to it.
 After fermentation is complete, water is added to the brew and it is then ready for consumption.

 In Lahaul the glum is pressed out by hand instead of by filtering, yielding a rather cloudy drink.
 The residue of malt can be pressed through a strainer and then mixed with water or milk and used in baking bread or cakes.

 Near Mount Everest of Nepal, chhaang is made by passing hot water through fermenting barley, and is then served in a large pot and drunk through a wooden straw.

 This beverage is similar to the traditional drink of the Limbus, mandokpenaa thee.

 Nepalese jand refers to the turbid liquor which is obtained by leaching out the extract with water from the fermented mash.
 Unlike chhang or tongba, jand is served in large mugs.
 These alcoholic beverages are generated using a traditional starter called murcha.
 Murcha itself is prepared by using yeast and mold flora of wild herbs in cereal flours.

 Aconite and potential toxicity

 The plant name Aconite may refer to two plant genera in the family Ranunculaceae, namely Aconitum and Eranthis, although Eranthis is known more usually as Winter Aconite.
-The plants used in the brewing of Chhaang in Baltistan and Ladakh are, however, almost certainly referable to Aconitum species, which have a long history of use in the folk medicinal systems of Asia.
+The plants used in the brewing of Chhaang in Baltistan and Ladakh are, however, almost certainly referable to Aconitum species - notably the local Aconitum ferox - which have a long history of use in the folk medicinal systems of Asia.
 Aconitum species are amongst the most virulently poisonous plants known, containing a variety of extremely toxic alkaloids, including aconitine and pseudaconitine.